How to Freeze Vegetables

-Pans and utensils: To freeze vegetables and fruits, you need a colander and a large pot or saucepan that has a wire basket.
-An accurate freezer thermometer will allow you to regulate your freezer temperature to 0 degrees F or below.
+Pans and utensils: To freeze vegetables, you need a colander and a large pot or saucepan with a wire basket.
+An accurate freezer thermometer will allow you to regulate your freezer temperature to 0°F or below.

-Freezer containers: When freezing foods, use containers and packing materials that are durable, easy to seal, resist cracking at low temperatures, and moisture- and vapor-resistant.
+Freezer containers: When freezing foods, use containers and packing materials that are durable, easy to seal, resist cracking at low temperatures, and are moisture- and vapor-resistant.
 Choose the right size of container for your volume of food; too much empty space can lead to oxidation and freezer burn.
-Remember that foods containing water expand when frozen, so make sure the containers are expandable or leave enough headspace to allow for expansion.
-The following options are suitable for frozen foods.
+Remember that foods containing water expand when frozen, so make sure the containers are expandable, or leave enough headspace to allow for expansion.
+The following options work well for frozen veggies: